neo-ngd/NEO-Tutorial/en/9-smartContract/Implementation_of_NEP5.md

 }
 ```

-Now, we have defiend almost all the method required in the `NEP-5` standard except the transfer method, let us fill the main method first.
+Now, we have defined almost all the method required in the `NEP-5` standard except the transfer method, let us fill the main method first.

 ```csharp
 public static object Main(string method, object[] args)